 - Interact with clients, caregivers, other professionals, representatives of funding sources, and support staff in a respectful manner, using language appropriate for the context.

 Tuition, Fees, and Financial AssistanceToggle More Info

-Information on Tuition, Fees and estimated total Cost of Attendance is available on the Office of the Bursar web site.
+* Information on Tuition, Fees and estimated total Cost of Attendance also available on the Office of the Bursar web site.

 Medical Documentation Management: $35.00

-Fieldwork sites also require additional information including an annual physical, 2-step PPD, and influenza shot; professional liability insurance, medical insurance, and titers (measles, mumps, rubella, varicella, & Hepatitis B); some fieldwork sites require additional requirements such as a Hepatitis C titer and urine/blood drug screenings.
+Fieldwork sites also require additional information including an annual physical, 2-step PPD, and influenza shot; medical insurance, and titers (measles, mumps, rubella, varicella, & Hepatitis B); some fieldwork sites require additional requirements such as a Hepatitis C titer, urine/blood drug screenings and COVID vaccinations.
 Students will be required to obtain all site requirements before completing fieldwork.

 Students must provide own transportation to fieldwork sites.

 Visit FGCU's Financial Aid Web site for information about grants, additional scholarships, loans, and student employment.
 Visit https://www.fgcu.edu/graduatestudies/financinggradstudies#InStateISGraduateStudentTuitionSupport for information about Graduate Studies tuition support.